laiwz/webpage/research.md

 ### Working Papers

-1. "Sweet Parting?
-Strategic Divorce under Housing Market Regulations in China", with James Alm and Xun Li, R&R at _Journal of Population Economics_
+1. "Housing Market Regulations and Strategic Divorce Propensity in China", with James Alm and Xun Li, R&R at _Journal of Population Economics_